mykldggn/mykldggn.github.io/README.md

 # Currently: Looking for Work in the Seattle Metro Area!

-## Pursuing a career in either Data Science or as an AI/ML Engineer.
+## Pursuing a career as either a Data Scientist or an AI/ML Engineer.

 ## Education